srmullen/svelte-subcomponent-preprocessor/README.md

 If you're using [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) it must run after `svelte-subcomponent-preprocessor`.

+`svelte-subcomponent-preprocessor` works by extracting the `{#component}` blocks from your svelte code and writing them to disk.
+By default they are written to `./node_modules/.svelte-subcomponent-preprocessor/`.
+This can be changed with a configuration object passed to the preprocessor.

+`subcomponentPreprocessor({ out: './subcomponents' });`

+### Config with Vite or SvelteKit

 If you're using [Vite](https://github.com/vitejs/vite) or [SvelteKit](https://github.com/sveltejs/kit) you'll need a bit of extra configuration to get the subcomponents to work with the dev server.
 You need the following in your vite config.

 ```js